Samuel Cochran: Hope Hospital

 Hope Hospital opened in December 1909 as a gift from Mr. W. C. Lobenstine of New York.
 Once Hope Hospital opened, it was estimated to treat 6,000 patients each year.
 Of their patients, a large portion of the traumatic cases resulted from the nearby railway and engineer work.
 Medical workers at Hope Hospital were often tasked with treating cataracts and typhus fever.
 Other common conditions generally came from poor living conditions, such as malaria and abscesses.
-Finally, Dr. Cochran treated many cases of Kala-Azar, determining a way to increase the success rate of incredibly dangerous splenectomies.
-Dr. Cochran also determined a new way to diagnose Kala-Azar by excising an inguinal lymph node.
+Finally, Cochran treated many cases of visceral leishmaniasis (also known as kala-azar), determining a way to increase the success rate of incredibly dangerous splenectomies.
+Cochran also determined a new way to diagnose visceral leishmaniasis by excising an inguinal lymph node.

-The new hospital provided Dr. Cochran with the opportunity to conduct research, allowing him to engage in medical conferences throughout China.
-Most notably, Dr. Cochran presented a paper on eye diseases to the Peking Medical Conference in 1913.
-Additionally, Dr. Cochran made headlines in 1915 for his debate on anesthetics with Dr. J. L. Maxwell.
-Dr. Cochran's advocacy for the use of ether, despite the greater difficulty it posed for the doctor, asserted the importance of patient safety in doctor considerations.
+The new hospital provided Cochran with the opportunity to conduct research, allowing him to engage in medical conferences throughout China.
+Most notably, Cochran presented a paper on eye diseases to the Peking Medical Conference in 1913.
+Additionally, Cochran made headlines in 1915 for his debate on anesthetics with J. L. Maxwell.
+Cochran's advocacy for the use of ether, despite the greater difficulty it posed for the doctor, asserted the importance of patient safety in doctor considerations.

 Hope Hospital also functioned as a form of proselytization in the local communities.
-When patients are not being seen by Dr. Cochran. "his brother holds a religious service."
-Dr. Cochran acknowledged the power to convert, recounting an interaction he had with one local who was prejudiced against Christianity.
+When patients are not being seen by Cochran. "his brother holds a religious service."
+Cochran acknowledged the power to convert, recounting an interaction he had with one local who was prejudiced against Christianity.
 Instead, Cochran said "that's all over now for his stay in the hospital has shown him some things about Christianity that might have taken him long time to learn in any other way."